 In the severest cases, nearly half of those infected die.

-The latest research, published in a PNAS journal on Monday, highlights a promising target: the mechanism that the yeast uses to latch on to and colonise them, thanks to a tiny part of a protein call Als adhesin.
+The latest research, published in a PNAS journal on Monday, highlights a promising target: the mechanism that the yeast uses to latch on to human cells and colonise them, thanks to a tiny part of a protein call Als adhesin.

 "Als adhesin proteins give the yeast an ability to thrive throughout the human body, which is what makes it such a dangerous infections," said Ernesto Cota, a medical biologist at Imperial College London.